 Attorney for THC Concentrate Crimes in Brooksville, Florida

 Understanding marijuana possession can be a little confusing when the Florida legislature has decriminalized some use and harshly punished other use.
 With the new medical marijuana regulations set to emerge in 2017, it will be imperative to understand your rights if you are caught with marijuana.

-Ashley M. Aulls, P.A. has years of experience defending clients against criminal drug charges in the Tampa-bay Metropolitan area.
+The Law Office of Ashley Aulls, P.A. has practiced law since 1996.
+He is skilled at defending clients against criminal drug charges in the Tampa-bay Metropolitan area.